OperationSpark/magic-8-ball/README.md

 This practice follows the DRY principle of programming: Don't Repeat Yourself!
 There's no need to waste time on writing functionality when there's good and open source code that serves your purposes.

 To use these modules or libraries of code, developers _only_ need to know the module's API - Application Programming Interface.
 That means, we need to know what inputs to provide to get the output or behaviour we want.
-This is a powerful concept, because we don't need to know how this library functions on the inside, only how to use it.
+This is a powerful concept, because we don't need to know how a library functions on the inside, only how to use its API.
 In short, with an API, you're on a _need to know_ basis.
 It's similar to the fact that you don't need to know how to build a fuel-injection system, or even how they work, to be able to start and drive a car.
 We're leaning on the powerful minds and work of others.

 You'll see at the top of our `app.js` file, we've imported a few useful modules: